wei-chen-li/wei-chen-li.github.io/content/post/triple-pendulum-swingup/index.md

 ---
-title: "Swingup and balance a triple pendulum"
+title: "Swing-up and stabilization of a triple pendulum"
-summary: "This post tests multiple recipes to swingup and balance a triple pendulum."
+summary: "This post explores multiple recipes for achieving the swing-up and balanced control of a triple pendulum."
 date: 2025-02-06
 lastmod: 2025-02-06
 draft: true